stleerh/documents/blogs/dns_tracking/dns_tracking.md

 ![dns filters](./images/dns_filters.png)

-The first one will allow you to filter on a specific DNS Id to correlate with your query.
+The first one will allow you to filter on a specific DNS Id (found using `dig` command or in flow table details) to correlate with your query.

 ![dns id](./images/dns_id.png)